-9.8 Conflict of Interest.
+8.8 Conflict of Interest.

-9.8.1 Neither local funds nor funds appropriated by the General Appropriations Act may be expended to pay the legal fees or expenses of Outside Counsel in representing Agency in any matter if Outside Counsel is representing a plaintiff in a proceeding seeking monetary damages from the State of Texas or any of its agencies.
+8.8.1 Payment Limitations.
+Neither local funds nor funds appropriated by the General Appropriations Act may be expended to pay the legal fees or expenses of Outside Counsel in representing Agency in any matter if Outside Counsel is representing a plaintiff in a proceeding seeking monetary damages from the State of Texas or any of its agencies.
 For these purposes, "proceedings seeking monetary damages" do not include actions for tax refunds, compensation for exercise of eminent domain authority, or reimbursement of costs of litigation and attorney's fees.

-9.8.2 Neither local funds nor funds appropriated by the General Appropriations Act may be used to pay the legal fees or expenses of Outside Counsel under this OCC if Outside Counsel currently represents, has represented in the six months preceding this OCC, or will represent in the six months following the termination of this OCC, a client before Agency.
+In addition to the ongoing conflict of interest requirements included in Subsection 8.8.2 below, neither local funds nor funds appropriated by the General Appropriations Act may be used to pay the legal fees or expenses of Outside Counsel under this OCC if Outside Counsel currently represents, has represented in the six months preceding this OCC, or will represent in the six months following the termination of this OCC, a client before Agency.

-9.8.3 Outside Counsel shall regularly conduct conflicts analyses on its interests and those of its clients and any subcontractor and immediately disclose, in writing, to Agency and the OAG any actual or potential conflict with respect to Agency, OAG, or the State of Texas.
+8.8.2 Ongoing Disclosure Obligations.
+Outside Counsel shall regularly conduct conflicts analyses on its interests and those of its clients and any subcontractor and immediately disclose, in writing, to Agency and the OAG any actual or potential connect with respect to Agency, OAG, or the State of Texas.

-9.8.4 Outside Counsel has a continual and ongoing obligation to immediately notify the OAG and Agency, in writing, upon discovery of any actual or potential conflict to Agency, the OAG, or the State of Texas.
+Outside Counsel has a continual and ongoing obligation to impedite! notify the OAG and Agency, in writing, upon discovery of any actual or potent.
+The office to Agency, the OAG, or the State of Texas.

-9.9 Taxes.
-This OCC shall not be construed so as to supersede the laws of the United States or the State of Texas that accord the State of Texas, Agency, and all departments, agencies, and instrumentalities of the State of Texas exemptions from the payment(s) of all taxes of whatever kind.
-To the extent allowed by law, Agency will provide, upon the request of Outside Counsel during this OCC Term, all applicable tax exemption documentation.

-9.10 Signatories.
-Having agreed to the terms herein, the undersigned signatories hereby represent and warrant that they have authority to enter into this OCC and are acting in their official capacities.

-9.11 Applicable Law and Venue.
-This OCC is made and entered into in the State of Texas, and this OCC and all disputes arising out of or relating to this OCC shall be governed by the laws of the State of Texas, without regard to any otherwise applicable conflict of law rules or requirements.
+- 8.9 Taxes.
+This OCC shall not be construed so as to supersede the laws of the United States or the State of Texas that accord the State of Texas, gene, and all departments, agencies, and instrumentalities of the State of Texas exercations from the payment(s) of all taxes of whatever kind.
+To the extent allowed by law, Agency will provide, upon the request of Outside Counsel during this OCC Term, all applicable tax exemption documentation. - 8.10 Signatories.
+Having agreed the terms herein, the undersigned signatories hereby represent and warrant that they are authority to enter into this OCC and are acting in their official capacities. - 8.11 Applicable K w; Na-Wawer of Immunity; Exclusive Jurisdiction and Venue.
+This OCC is made and enter a into in the State of Texas, and this OCC and all disputes arising out of or relating to the OCC shall be governed by the laws of the State of Texas, without regard to any otherwise applicable conflict of law rules or requirements.

 Outside Counsel agrees that Agency and the State of Texas do not waive any immunity (including, without limitation, state or federal sovereign immunity).
 Outside Counsel further agrees that any properly allowed litigation arising out of or in any way relating to this OCC shall be commenced exclusively in a court of competent jurisdiction in Travis County, Texas.
 Outside Counsel thus hereby irrevocably and unconditionally consents to the exclusive jurisdiction of a court of competent jurisdiction in Travis County, Texas for the purpose of prosecuting or defending such litigation.
-Outside Counsel hereby waives and agrees not to assert: (a) that Outside Counsel is not personally subject to the jurisdiction of a court of competent jurisdiction in Travis County, Texas, (b) that the suit, action or proceeding is brought in an inconvenient forum, (c) that the venue of the suit, action or proceeding is improper, or (d) any other challenge to jurisdiction or venue.
+Outside Counsel hereby waives and agrees not to assert: (i) that Outside Counsel is not personally subject to the jurisdiction of a court of competent jurisdiction in Travis County, Texas, (ii) that the suit, action or proceeding is brought in an inconvenient forum, (iii) that the venue of the suit, action or proceeding is improper, or (iv) any other challenge to jurisdiction or venue.